 From workshops and demonstrations to fascinating talks, Paradise City keeps your hands, eyes and brain busy.
 Get a glimpse of the technique and thought process behind each piece of art or craft, whether it’s during a formal demonstration or just talking to individual artists.
 It’s one of the many pleasures of this event.

 Plus… The changing installations and large-scale sculpture along the Sculpture Promenade between the Festival Dining Tent and the Exhibition Buildings are catnip for kids, Instagram heaven and full of fantastic decorating ideas for your own gardens.
-Think of how a stone fountain or towering metal and glass sculpture would enhance your winter landscape!
+Think of how a beautiful firepit, stone fountain or towering metal and glass sculpture would enhance your fall/winter landscape!

 What turns an ordinary drink into a Craft Cocktail?
 Some of the same elements that make the work of our exhibiting artists so special!
 For one thing, it’s made with more care.
 It’s not boiler-plate, and the bartender is a little more passionate about getting it just right.

-In addition to the usual bar menu of wine, beer and drinks, the Show Directors concocted two signature Craft Cocktails for Paradise City.
+In addition to the usual bar menu of wine, beer and drinks, the Show Directors concocted signature Craft Cocktails for Paradise City.
 Stop by the bar in the Festival Dining Tent for a Manhattan Meets Northampton.
 The addition of a Bada Bing Cherry and a dash of local maple syrup takes a traditional Manhattan to a whole new place.
-Or try the Paradise City Cosmopolitan, published in the Paradise City Guide years ago – we still get requests for the recipe.
-See if you can guess the secret ingredient.
+Or try the Paradise City Cosmopolitan and the new Noho Madras.

 Kick back with one of these cocktails, relax with a yummy lunch and show your friends the artful contents of your shopping bags.